 Skip to main content

-Run your Astro project in a local Airflow environment
+Run your Astro project in a local Airflow environment with the CLI

 Running Airflow locally with the Astro CLI can be an easy way to preview and debug DAG changes quickly before deploying your code to Astro.
 By locally running your DAGs, you can fix issues with your DAGs without consuming infrastructure resources or waiting on code deploy processes.